 In Elasticsearch 5.0 and later, the monitoring features of Marvel became part of X-Pack.
 If you are using an Elasticsearch version before 5.0, think Marvel whenever you read about the X-Pack monitoring features.

-Monitoring consists of two components:
+Monitoring consists of three components:

 - The Monitoring (formerly Marvel) application plugin in Kibana that visualizes the monitoring metrics through a dashboard.